The GC32 Racing Tour is designed to appeal to both owner-driver and commercially-backed professional teams.

 About the GC32 Racing Tour

-Set up in 2014, the GC32 Racing Tour is the original circuit for the one design foiling catamarans designed by Dr Martin Fischer, now Design Co-ordinator for Luna Rossa’s challenge for the 36th America’s Cup.
+Set up in 2014, the GC32 Racing Tour is the original circuit for the one design foiling catamarans designed by Dr Martin Fischer, Design Co-ordinator for Luna Rossa’s challenge for the 36th America’s Cup and now Chief Designer for INEOS Britannia for the 37th.

 These boats allow regular sailors to get a taste of the latest and fastest style of sailing – as exemplified by recent America’s Cups – but at a fraction of the cost, with far simpler logistics and without any hydraulics or a wing to worry about.
 In 2017, the GC32 received official recognition from World Sailing, enabling its first World Championship to be held in 2018.